Norm of the North: Plot

-Before going on a television show, Norm meets Vera's daughter Olympia, who tells Norm to raise Greene's approval ratings and then speak out against him to save the Arctic.
-Norm's popularity heightens the approval ratings, but Pedro struggles to make a commercial Norm dreams of by playing recorded dialogue stating that Norm supports Greene's developments.
+In the city, Norm, pretending to be an actor dressed as a polar bear, auditions for Mr. Greene's commercial and is taken to dinner by Vera.
+Mr. Greene, who realizes that Norm is a real bear, suspects that Norm has come to free his grandfather, whom he has captured.
+He confronts him at the restaurant with a tranquilizer gun, but Norm subdues him.
+However, after the outburst garners the media's attention and heightens Mr. Greene's approval ratings, he decides to hire Norm as his mascot.

-While filming about Norm's entire life, the lemmings go wild during the show breaking the camera and knocking out the camera woman.
-Pedro is fired from his job and is locked out before he could eventually apologize.
-Norm then has an argument with his grandfather about disobeying him and runs away.
-He then goes hungry and tries to get chili dogs, but is chased by the chilidog man.
-Meanwhile his grandfather is heartbroken and decides to go apologize to Norm, but he is captured by the animal control thinking he is a beast.
-Norm notices this and tries to rescue him, but fails.
+Before going on a television show, Norm meets Vera's genius daughter Olympia, who knows that Norm is a real bear, and advises him to wait for the right moment to speak out against Mr. Greene and his campaign so he can save the Arctic.
+Norm's popularity further increases the approval ratings, but his plan is sabotaged by Mr. Greene, who uses recorded dialogue to claim that Norm supports his developments.

-Defeated, Norm is comforted by Vera and Olympia, who reveals that Greene is developing more homes to install in the Arctic.
-Norm and the lemmings discover that Greene is bribing a high-ranking member of the Polar Council, and exposes this to Pablo, one of Greene's investors.
+Defeated, Norm is comforted by Vera and Olympia, who reveal that Mr. Greene is developing more homes to install in the Arctic.
+He and the lemmings discover that Mr. Greene is bribing a high-ranking member of the Polar Council, and exposes this to Pablo, one of Greene's investors.
 Vera resigns her position and is hired by Pablo, while Norm and the lemmings chase the truck holding the houses.

 The animal control sends the truck carrying Norm's grandfather, and Norm is captured as well.
-After being freed by the lemmings, Norm and his grandfather get to the boat carrying the houses to the Arctic, and they are able to detach the houses.
-The Lemmings and Pedro distract the animal control by pretending that another animal is on the loose.
-Just as they are about to succeed however, Norm is separated from Pedro and his grandfather.
+After being freed by the lemmings, Norm and his grandfather get to the boat carrying the houses to the Arctic, and they are able to detach the houses, but Norm gets separated from his grandfather.

 Norm awakens in the Arctic and is reunited with the lemmings and the other animals.
-Because of his heroism, Norm is crowned the King of the Arctic, but not before his grandfather and Pedro arrives.
-Meanwhile, the filming Studio is rebuilt and Pedro is rehired and Vera and Olympia are happy with Pablo as their new boss, while Norm and Elizabeth are allowed in the city and have three children together.
+Because of his heroism, Norm is crowned the King of the Arctic, but not before his grandfather arrives.
+Meanwhile, Mr. Greene's reputation is ruined after his bribery is publicly revealed, Vera and Olympia are happy with Pablo as their new boss, and Norm and Elizabeth later get married, and have three cubs together named Maria, Chase, and Quinn.